telerik/ajax-docs/theme-builder/create-and-download.md

 [Using a Custom Skin](http://docs.telerik.com/devtools/aspnet-ajax/controls/grid/appearance-and-styling/modifying-existing-skins#creating-a-custom-skin-basic-steps)

-You can also find a runnable web site sample in the code-library below, which was specifically created using **Theme Builder** with the selected controls in the progress of this article - Grid, Rating and Calendar.
+You can also find a runnable web site sample in the code-library below, which was specifically created using **Theme Builder** with the selected controls in the progress of this article - Grid, Calendar and Rating.

 [Theme Builder Sample Web Site](http://www.telerik.com/support/code-library/theme-builder-sample-web-site)